alex-no/field-lingo/README.md

       ->all();
 // FieldLingo will convert `@@title` to `title_en/title_uk` based on current language.
 ```
-> *Notes for ActiveQuery:*
+> **Notes for ActiveQuery:**
- - Query layer cannot check `hasAttribute()` easily before SQL execution.
+> - Query layer cannot check `hasAttribute()` easily before SQL execution.
 The trait returns language-specific candidates and the DB will determine if the column exists.
 If you want stricter validation add a model-level check before building SQL (or enable `isStrict` and use ActiveRecord assertions in tests).

 ### ActiveDataProvider